Using SVG to Shrink Your PNGs

 07 Sep 2014

 Wouldn’t it be great if you could get the compression of a JPEG with the transparency of a PNG?
-Well, you can, sort of.
-Here’s a little trick that I discovered while working on the new Sapporo Beer website.
+You can, with a little layering trick I used while working on the new Sapporo Beer website.

 Saporro Beer